EckoTan0804/hugo-blox-resume/content/docs/reading/atomic-habits/02_make_it_obvious.md

 - There are no good habits or bad habits.
 There are only **effective** habits - effective at solving problems.

-  -> categorize your habits by how they will benefit you *in the long run*: good habits will have net positive outcomes, while bad habits have net negative outcomes.
+  -> Categorize your habits by how they will benefit you *in the long run*: good habits will have net positive outcomes, while bad habits have net negative outcomes.

 - When you’re having trouble determining how to rate a particular habit, ask yourself: “Does this behavior help me become the type of person I wish to be?
 Does this habit cast a vote for or against my desired identity?”